Department of Health and Human Services

 For the foregoing reasons, Petitioner is excluded from participation in Medicare, Medicaid, and all federal health care programs for ten years pursuant to section 1128(a)(4) of the Act, effective January 18, 2018.

 Keith W. Sickendick Administrative Law Judge

-- 2. References are to the 2017 revision of the Code of Federal Regulations (C.F.R.), unless otherwise stated.
+- back to note 1 2.
+References are to the 2017 revision of the Code of Federal Regulations (C.F.R.), unless otherwise stated.